 There is a great website that does search the yarn substitutes for you (yarnsub.com) and I always add the link to it in my materials section too.
 Click the link and see the long list of yarn substitutes there.

-Can I use size 4 (Aran) weight yarn instead of size 5, in you Cuddle and Play Blanket Patterns?
+Can I use size 4 (Aran) weight yarn instead of size 5, in your Cuddle and Play Blanket Patterns?

-Note: I wouldn’t recommend using 2 strands of yarn in Cuddle and Play Cow Blanket Pattern.
-This is due to the fact that it’s a graphghan and you work with 5 skeins/bobbins at one time, swapping them over at each round until they end.
-If you used 2 strands of thinner yarn it would mean you would have to ‘joggle’ 10 skeins/bobbins at each round, which could be frustrating.
+Note: I wouldn’t recommend using 2 strands of yarn in the Cuddle and Play Cow Blanket Pattern.
+This is due to the fact that it’s a graphghan and you work with 5 skeins/bobbins at one time, swapping them over at each round.
+If you used 2 strands of thinner yarn, it would mean you would have to ‘joggle’ 10 skeins/bobbins at each round, which could be frustrating.
+Unless you own a ball winder and you will wound the 2 strands into one ball of yarn before starting the project.

 I have a problem with watching supporting videos from Cuddle and Play Elephant Blanket pattern.
 How do I access them?